-As of December 2018, the association remains strong and is showing growth with 290 active members from various schools, institutions, parishes all over the country, as far as the Visayas and Mindanao, and even abroad with majority coming from the Metro Manila area.
+As of November 25, 2019, the association remains strong and is showing growth with 290 members from various schools, parishes, formation houses all over the country, as far as Visayas and Mindanao; and even abroad with majority coming from the Metro Manila area.

 The purposes for which the association is incorporated are: